How to Deal With Frozen Pipes

 Like the famous “Game of Thrones” line, winter is coming and the cold is starting to become heavier by the day.
-Not only should you have your coat on, but you’ll also need to prep your water supply before it becomes ice as science taught us that water expands when it freezes and becomes ice.
+In addition to donning warm clothing, you should also prepare your water supply lines before it freezes, since we know from scientific studies that water expands when it freezes.

-A frozen pipe means a ton of pressure in the pipe which can cause it to burst and create serious flooding in the area.
-Not to mention the damage caused by this incident can cost thousands of dollars.
-Also, the winter weather brings us to the holiday season and adds extra stress if you have guests over with completely frozen pipes.
+A frozen pipe means tremendous pressure in the pipe which can cause it to burst and create serious flooding in the area.
+Not to mention the damage caused by this incident can cost thousands of dollars apart from the difficulty of the thawing process.
+Also, the cold temperatures of winter bring us to the holiday season and adds extra stress if you have guests over with completely frozen pipes.

-The ultimate prevention against freezing pipes is to have the area be warm enough that the temperature wouldn’t stay below freezing point.
-Also, there are other maintenance tips to prepare your pipes for the winter.
-Here is a step-by-step guide to help you manage your pipes in the winter and prepare for winterization.
+The best way to prevent frozen pipes is to make sure the area is warm enough that the temperature doesn’t drop below freezing.
+It is better to prepare your water supply pipes for the winter rather than thawing pipes after winter.
+Here is a step-by-step guide to help you manage your plumbing system, especially the ones on exterior walls in the winter and prepare for thawing frozen pipes.

 Have Your Water Heater Checked

 This is the season where you should have your water heater checked by a professional to make sure it won’t give up on you in the cold weather.
-The plumber would need to drain the water as hot water can cool down in the pipes and sit there to freeze in the winter.
+The plumber would need to drain the water in the entire house plumbing system as hot water can cool down in the pipes and sit there to freeze overnight in the winter.

 Check Your Water Valves and Pipes for Insulation

 One way to prepare your pipes is to turn off the outside water valves.
-Experts say that when the temperature drops below the freezing point, it is possible to have ruptured water pipes.
-Make sure to turn off every outside water valve, and open the bleeder cap on the shutoff valve to drain the water.
+Experts say that when the temperature drops below the freezing point, it is possible to have burst pipes. ruptured Make sure to turn off every outside water valve, and open the bleeder cap on the shutoff valve to drain the water.

-You can also let your faucets drip overnight when the temperature drops, as this will help decrease the pressure build-up in your home’s pipes.
-Allowing the faucet to drip can keep your pipes from bursting and encourage water flow.
+You can also let your faucets drain water overnight when the temperature drops, as this will help decrease the pressure build-up in your home’s pipes.
+Allowing the faucet to drip can prevent pipes from bursting and encourage water flow.
 If you have hot and cold water pipes, you can open both faucet taps a bit.
 Disconnect all hoses from the faucets as well, whether inside or outside your house and drain them to prevent cracking.

 In addition, preparing your pipes for the winter means purchasing a thick layer of insulation if you have uninsulated pipes inside or outside your house.
 Most insulating tubes are made of polyethylene or fibreglass and are accessible for purchase through a hardware store or on the internet.
 You can do this by yourself or call a plumbing service to ensure better wrapping and a clearer diagnosis of your pipes.